 What Are Project Milestones?

 Project milestones are specific checkpoints within a project timeline that mark key phases, decisions, or deliverables.
-Think of them as the backbone of your project schedule—they don’t detail every task but signal significant points.
+Think of them as the backbone of project scheduling—they don’t detail every task but signal significant points.
 A good way to look at milestones is to think of them as the “highlight reel” of your project, marking where important events or shifts happen.

 Project Milestones vs. Tasks